 You may be interested in alternative elective units, these may be available if you are experienced in the workplace, are seeking recognition or credit transfer, or work in a venue that requires a particular set of skills.

 You may enter SIT40416 Certificate IV in Hospitality with limited or no vocational experience and without a lower level qualification.
 However, it is recommended that you gain industry experience prior to entering the qualification.
 This course is also available to students who have completed SIT30616 Certificate III in Hospitality.

-Please note that for participants that are eligible for funding by the Queensland Department of Education and Training they must also be employed for a minimum of 1 month in a hospitality venue.
+Please note that for participants that are eligible for funding by the Queensland Department of Employment, Small Business and Training they must also be employed for a minimum of 1 month in a hospitality venue.